dabbers/dab.irc.manager/README.md

 # dab.irc.manager.ts
-Manages data received from an IRC network.
-Stores user lists, channels, modes, topics, etc.
+This library is responsible for managing all the data sent from an IRC server.
+It manages user lists, channels, channel modes, user modes, etc.